 - A strong working knowledge of the area and community is an essential component of an effective ID&R program.
 In any community, it is important to know:

 - Identification of migratory activities

-- ° Agricultural/Horticulture Fishing
+- Agricultural/Horticulture Fishing

 - Knowledge of the industry

 - What kind of jobs make up the migratory activity?

 - Who are the migratory employers?

 - Knowledge of the migratory cycle

-- When do migrants arrive in the area?
+- When do migratory individuals arrive in the area?

-- o How long do they stay?
+- How long do they stay?

-- Knowledge of housing for migratory workers

-- Knowledge of agencies that provide services to migratory families and the establishment of working relationships with the staff